mckinsey/vizro/vizro-core/docs/pages/user_guides/actions.md

 ## Custom actions

-In case you want to create complex functionality with the [`Action`][vizro.models.Action] model, and if there is no already [`pre-defined action function`][vizro.actions] available, you can create your own `custom action`.
+If you want to use the [`Action`][vizro.models.Action] model to perform functions that are not available in the [pre-defined action functions][vizro.actions], you can create your own custom action.
 Like other actions, custom actions could also be added as an element inside the [actions chain](#actions-chaining), and it can be triggered with one of many dashboard components.

 ### Simple custom actions

-Custom actions feature enables you to implement your own `action function`, and for this, simply do the following:
+Custom actions enable you to implement your own action function.
+Simply do the following:

-- define a function
+1. define a function
-- decorate it with the `@capture("action")` decorator
+2. decorate it with the `@capture("action")` decorator
-- add it as a `function` argument inside the [`Action`][vizro.models.Action] model
+3. add it as a `function` argument inside the [`Action`][vizro.models.Action] model

-The following example shows how to create a custom action that postpone execution of the next action in the chain for `N` seconds.
+The following example shows how to create a custom action that postponeS execution of the next action in the chain for `t` seconds.

-??? example "Simple custom action"
+!!! example "Simple custom action"
     === "app.py"
         ```py
         import vizro.models as vm